-2-4% of the European GDP that is spent on research and development - on creating new knowledge.
-While several projects deal with the management of knowledge that is created within the industry, little has changed in the past hundred years in the ways that knowledge, created by scientific research and published in scientific journals, is handled.
-The current mainstream scientific publication process has so far been only marginally affected by the possibilities offered by the Internet, despite some pioneering endeavours.
-This is not so much because of lack of enthusiasm, but because there is a lack of sound business models and pilots to demonstrate the benefits of totally free scientific publication archives to the organisations, which ultimately should fund the development and maintenance of these.
+Between two and four percent of the European GDP is spent on research and development - on creating new knowledge.
+While several projects deal with the management of knowledge created within the industry, little has changed in the past hundred years in the ways knowledge, created by scientific research and published in scientific journals, is handled.
+The current mainstream scientific publication process has so far been only marginally affected by the possibilities offered by the Internet, despite some pioneering endeavors.
+This does not result from lack of enthusiasm, but rather from a lack of sound business models and pilots to demonstrate the benefits of totally free scientific publication archives to the organizations to ultimately fund the development and maintenance of such.